ASS-MUIT/wih/README.md

 ## Functionality

-Used as an example work item handler in the course "Architectures of Healthcare Services".
+Used as an example work item handler in the course "Healthcare Services Architectures".

 It accepts as input the URL of an ``Appointment`` resource on an R5 FHIR server and returns the practitioner (doctor) and the patient for that appointment.